mihahribar/learn/README.md

-# WordGym
+# EnglishGym

-WordGym is an interactive web game that helps elementary school students practice spelling English words through engaging gameplay, audio pronunciation, and achievements.
+EnglishGym is an interactive web game that helps elementary school students practice spelling English words through engaging gameplay, audio pronunciation, and achievements.
 Built with React and TypeScript, the application features a fully Slovenian user interface.

 ## Key Features